Differences across reporting entities

 - Consumption of fixed capital is included in the ANHA estimates, whereas it is not included in the NHFB statistics.

-- Public hospital expenditure funded by other (ie non- NHRA) Australian Government grants, such as funding from the Department of Veterans’ Affairs, Department of Health funded programs such as blood and organ programs, funding relating to PBS Section 100 highly specialised drugs, and funding relating to health insurance premium rebates are included in the ANHA estimates and not included the NHFB estimates.
+- Public hospital expenditure funded by other (ie non- NHRA) Australian Government grants, such as funding from the Department of Veterans’ Affairs, Department of Health and Aged Care funded programs such as blood and organ programs, funding relating to PBS Section 100 programs, and funding relating to health insurance premium rebates are included in the ANHA estimates and not included the NHFB estimates.

 - Public hospital expenditure funded by state and territory governments that is not covered by the NHRA are included in the ANHA estimates but not in the NHFB estimates.
 These include: